 Ninja so it was easy working with him.
 With Nick Cassavetes I felt that at first he was resentful to the idea of changing

-learned to adjust to each other.
+adjust to each other.
 In any case the entire big cast was very cooperative and we did not have any delays or interruptions

 on the set.
 The results speak for themselves.

 You worked with two of my favorite action stars, David Bradley and Mark Dacascos in the film American Samurai.
 Was this